gecharalas/console-rpg-adventure/README.md

-Below is a revised version of the README, formatted and structured to be compatible with a GitHub repository:

----

 # Market Overview

 The Market comprises two main vectors: Items and Spells, respectively.
 It offers a user-friendly Market Menu, allowing players to explore the available products within the Market.
 This menu becomes accessible when the player is on a Market-type grid tile.
 Besides, the Market facilitates methods for buying and selling the hero's items/spells.